See What’s Going On

 - Six-Hour Trail Rides & Overnight Trail Ride: Boy Scouts, Venturers, and Explorers 11 years old and up at the time of the ride

-- Horse Camp: Boy Scouts, Venturers, and Explorers 13 years old who have completed the 8th grade — or age 14 by the start of camp
+- Horse Camp: Boy Scouts and Venturers and who are age 14 by the start of camp

 Dress according to the weather.
 When riding it is best to wear long pants and boots or hard soled shoes (no tennis shoes please).
 If the weather looks like the possibility of rain bring rain gear.
 For cold weather rides; dress warm in layers, wear gloves and ear protection (riding helmet must still be able to fit properly over stocking cap).
 The trail guide or camp ranger will not permit any Scout or leader to ride if the rider is ill-prepared or dressed inappropriately.